3 Aspects Of Value Preservation For Restructuring Cos.

 Law360, January 29, 2019

-With large-scale bankruptcies such as Sears continuing to make headlines, following a string of closures of branded retailers in 2018, three Analysis Group consultants reported on academic research on different mechanisms for protecting and preserving value for distressed companies.
-In their Expert Analysis titled “3 Aspects Of Value Preservation For Restructuring Cos.,” published in the Bankruptcy section of Law360.com, Managing Principal Gaurav Jetley and Vice Presidents Edi Grgeta and Ran Wei summarized three research papers presented during the “Financial Distress and Resolution” session at the American Economic Association’s (AEA’s) annual conference in January 2019.
+With large-scale bankruptcies such as Sears continuing to make headlines, following a string of closures of branded retailers in 2018, Analysis Group consultants reported on academic research on different mechanisms for protecting and preserving value for distressed companies.
+In his Expert Analysis titled “3 Aspects Of Value Preservation For Restructuring Cos.,” published in the Bankruptcy section of Law360.com, Managing Principal Gaurav Jetley summarized three research papers presented during the “Financial Distress and Resolution” session at the American Economic Association’s (AEA’s) annual conference in January 2019.

 The first paper, “Payday before Mayday: CEO Compensation Contracting for Distressed Firms,” discusses how CEO compensation is being redesigned in order to enhance retention and preserve incentives in light of declining operational performance and stock price.